AI Lead Scoring

 - →Operations audit and AI readiness assessment

-- →One shipped system per quarter inside your existing tools
+- →One delivered system per quarter inside your existing tools

 - →Monthly working session with the founder